Skip to main content

 This site was previously a private residence which provided the Club with a ground floor bar and dining area, a meeting room, an outside garden event bar & pizzeria, an upstairs dining room and a club room.
 At the completion of the initial 5 year lease the Landlord would not provide long term extension terms.
 After a further almost 2 years of renting without a new lease he eventually requested the site’s return for redevelopment.
 Despite an in depth search for a suitable location on viable rental terms, the Club faced possible closure at the end of 2010.

-Following successful negotiations on a long term co-sharing basis with the Elks Lodge of Manila, in February 2011 the Manila Club moved to the Elks’ Club (de facto American Club in Manila) premises ,with full membership rights to use all the Elks Club facilities.
-The Club has it own clubroom, “The Manila Room”, for its own weekly member’s Networking event and other special monthly events.
+Following successful negotiations on a long term co-sharing basis with the Elks Lodge of Manila, in February 2011 the Manila Club moved to the Elks’ Club (de facto American Club in Manila) premises, with full membership rights to use all the Elks Club facilities.
+The Club has its own clubroom, “The Manila Room”, for its own weekly member’s Networking event and other special monthly events.

-The Manila Club’s famous Friday Curry Tiffin Buffet and Sunday Roast Carvery lunches are served every week in the Elk’s club “Heritage Room” restaurant, available to all our & Elks Club members plus member’s guests (see link under Catering for menu details).
+The Manila Club’s famous Friday Curry Tiffin Buffet and Sunday Roast Carvery lunches were served every week in the Elks club “Heritage Room” restaurant, available to all our & Elks Club members, plus member’s guests.

-The Club has also re-established its “Trafalgar Night” formal dinner event, held annually since October 2011.
-In 2012 it successfully added a black tie Saint George’s Day dinner in April, restored its Members Christmas lunch & Children’s party in mid December and the traditional British Christmas Day Carvery lunch on December 25th.
+The Club also re-established its “Trafalgar Night” formal dinner event, held annually since October 2011.
+In 2012 it successfully added a black tie Saint George’s Day dinner in April, restored its Members Christmas lunch & Children’s party in mid-December and the traditional British Christmas Day Carvery lunch on December 25th.

-All these lunches & dinners are exclusively catered for by our long serving Manila Club catering staff.
+All these lunches & dinners were exclusively catered for by our long serving Manila Club catering staff.

-This ideal location, right in the heart of the Makati’s Central Business District directly opposite the prestigious Greenbelt Mall complex and with easily available parking, has proved perfect for attracting new members and encouraging our long standing members to increase their patronage.
+The Club is in an ideal location off Corinthian Plaza; right in the heart of Makati’s Central Business District, directly opposite the prestigious Greenbelt Mall complex and with easily available parking, has proved perfect for attracting new members and encouraging our long standing members to increase their patronage.